centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/create-graphical-view.md

 ![image](../assets/graph-views/tuto_ex_2.png)

-For instance, this real time view allows ITOM teams and managers to visualize instantaneously the availability of critical business applications and services.
+For instance, this real-time view allows ITOM teams and managers to see the availability of critical business applications and services instantaneously.
 This guarantees a better reaction time in case of outage and optimizes MTRS (Mean Time to Restore Service).

 This tutorial shows you how to create views using Centreon MAP.
-After reading this article, you will have discovered Centreon MAP's main features and you will be able to create views that meet your technical or business users' needs.
+After reading this article, you will be familiar with Centreon MAP's main features and you will be able to create views that meet your technical or business users' needs.